How To Find and Use Your Wells Fargo Login

 How To Log In to Your Wells Fargo Account From a Computer

 After going through the process of setting up a login, actually logging in to your account is a piece of cake.
 When you get to the Wells Fargo homepage you’ll see a place to sign in to your account on the left-hand side.
 Simply type your username and password into their respective slots.
-You can click the “Remember Me” checkbox to make the process quicker in the future, but before you do, consider whether or not someone could find and steal your personal information.
+You can click the “Save Username” checkbox to make the process quicker in the future, but before you do, consider whether or not someone could find and steal your personal information.
 If you’re using a shared computer or public Wi-Fi, you might want to think twice before hitting that box.

 How To Log In to Your Wells Fargo Account From a Mobile Phone or Tablet

 This Wells Fargo login covers multiple devices, meaning you’ll use the same login for both your desktop and your mobile phone or tablet.
 You can download the Wells Fargo app on either Apple or Android devices.
 When you open the app it’ll prompt you to log in.
 As with your desktop, simply enter your username and password in their respective entry spaces.

 You can use the Wells Fargo mobile app to deposit checks, transfer money, pay bills and even set up alerts.
 It’s the perfect tool for proactive banking.

 How To Retrieve a Forgotten Username or Password